tboronczyk/localization-middleware/README.md

 [![Build Status](https://travis-ci.org/tboronczyk/localization-middleware.svg?branch=master)](https://travis-ci.org/tboronczyk/localization-middleware) [![codecov](https://codecov.io/gh/tboronczyk/localization-middleware/branch/master/graph/badge.svg)](https://codecov.io/gh/tboronczyk/localization-middleware)

 PSR-7 middleware to assist primarily with language-based content negotiation and various other localization tasks.
+It determines the appropriate locale based on the client’s request and sets an attribute on the request object to make the value available to the rest of your application.
+It’s callback hook offers a convenient way to initialize other libraries or execute code based on the locale value.

-## Usage
+## Basic Example

     use Boronczyk\LocalizationMiddleware;